 If you’re at least 18 years old, you’ll be able to receive a personalized quote that will have different coverage options.
 This can include changing your coverage amount or the elimination period, which is the amount of time you need to wait until your disability benefits kick in–it’s anywhere from 30 to 180 days.

 There are also optional riders that come at an additional cost if you want to enhance your coverage.

 Some of these include:

-- Automatic benefit increase – You can increase your monthly payout amount after the first year benefits have paid out.
+- Automatic benefit increase - You can increase your monthly payout amount after the first year’s benefits have been paid out.

 - Own occupation - You’ll be covered under your policy if you’re considered disabled but can still work in occupations other than your current one.

 - Critical illness benefit - You’ll be covered if you’re diagnosed with a critical illness such as cancer.